athiede13/neural_sources/README.md

 # neural_sources

-Code used for **Thiede et al. Neuromagnetic responses during speech discrimination are associated with reading-related skills in dyslexic and typical readers, submitted.** Most of the code makes use of the [MNE Python](https://github.com/mne-tools/mne-python) software package.
+Code used for **Thiede et al. Neuromagnetic responses during speech discrimination are associated with reading-related skills in dyslexic and typical readers, in revision.** Most of the code makes use of the [MNE Python](https://github.com/mne-tools/mne-python) software package.

 DOI for the code: xxx